elhamastaraki90-lang/-Nonsinglet-distribution-functions-using-the-neural-network-and-genetic-algorithm/README.md

 🧪 Citation
 If you use this code in an academic publication, please cite the experimental data sources (BCDMS, SLAC, NMC, H1, ZEUS) and acknowledge this Hybrid GA+ANN implementation for NNLO DGLAP inverse modeling.txt
+ Scope of This Repository
+This repository contains only the NNLO non‑singlet DGLAP inversion code.

+- Q0² fixed: The starting evolution scale is hard‑coded to: Q0²=4GeV²

+- **Important**: Although the accompanying paper presents results for LO, NLO and various values of Q0² (1, 1.69, 4 GeV²), those are **not included** in this public code release.

+- **Reason**: The NNLO + Q0²=4 setup matches the most stable and commonly used configuration in high‑precision DIS non‑singlet fits and allows exact reproduction of the paper's NNLO results in a reproducible open‑source form.